lingpy/pybor/README.md

 cldfbench catconfig -q
 ```

-Clone the lexibank datasets we are going to (currently
+Clone the lexibank datasets we are going to use (currently
 only WOLD) and install them with `pip` in edit
 mode.